 How I First Learned About EU VAT and Why it Applies to Me as a US Seller

-I first heard about EU VAT only recently (late 2018), via a Thrive Themes webinar talking about why they had decided on SendOwl (an online shopping cart) to integrate with their popular Thrive Apprentice plugin for WordPress (an online course creation plugin that allows you to build online courses on your WordPress site, but that doesn’t inherently allow you to offer paid courses).
+I first heard about EU VAT in late 2018, via a Thrive Themes webinar talking about why they had decided on SendOwl (an online shopping cart) to integrate with their popular Thrive Apprentice plugin for WordPress (an online course creation plugin that allows you to build online courses on your WordPress site, but that doesn't inherently allow you to offer paid courses).

 In all the research, nerding out and drooling I've done over various fancy WordPress shopping carts and membership plugins, course creation platforms, and all-in-one store options, I had heard very little about SendOwl.
 To be honest, it didn't strike me as a particularly impressive product compared to other options, and so I was super intrigued by Thrive Themes' reasoning around choosing to heavily integrate with and recommend using SendOwl over other, more fancy solutions.